 Disabled Students Allowance (DSA)

-DSA provides a vital grant to support students with vision impairment to meet the additional costs involved with studying at university.
-Without this financial support many young people with vision impairment would simply not be able to study.
+DSA provides a vital grant to support students with a disability to meet the additional costs involved with studying at university.
+Without this financial support many people with vision impairment simply wouldn’t be able to study.

 We believe that whilst DSA has the potential to support students to engage with independent study.
 We’re concerned that it’s failing many students with vision impairment, with some paying the ultimate price of dropping out of university.